www.xlr8yourmac.com

 5. There's enough space to fit a SATA cable in there.
 One has to be somewhat careful not to break the connector on the motherboard, as there's no guide/shroud around the connector.

-6. I decided to cut out a part of the fan assembly, but it's not stricly necessary if the cable is routed this way.
+6. I decided to cut out a part of the fan assembly, but it's not strictly necessary if the cable is routed this way.
 One could route a SATA-to-eSATA cable out the back through one of the PCI slots to attach an eSATA device (I used to do this for my external backup drive).

 7. The Raptor 150 with a decoupling 3.5" to 5.25" mounting kit (rubber cylinders dampen vibrations).

-(Note: He's using an "X-Swing HDD decoupler"-Mike)
+(Note: He's using an "X-Swing HDD decoupler")

 8. The Raptor installed in the lower drive bay.